Gallagher's Canyon Golf and Country Club

 Local Rules, Canyon Course (Golf Canada Rules govern all play)

-Out-of-Bounds - defined by all property boundary fences surrounding the course; white stakes on holes #2 through #11; the road on #18.
+Out-of-Bounds - defined by all property boundary fences surrounding the course; white stakes and residential roads.

 To keep golf at Gallagher's Canyon a pleasurable experience for all we ask you to please follow these rules: